One of the most common household appliances would be the oven. And nothing can compare to a gas oven.

 Although you might have turned off all the knobs and powered down from its keypad, your gas oven might still be heating.

-The reason behind that can be a few to many.
+The reasons behind that can be a few to many.
 But it can be cornered down to just 4 which are keeping the oven to heat up.

 The 4 reasons behind your oven still heating after being turned off are